aletsdelarosa/100-days-of-swiftui/README.md

 3. You should only consider integer square roots – don’t worry about the square root of 3 being 1.732, for example.
 4. If you can’t find the square root, throw a “no root” error.

+This is a problem you should “brute force” – create a loop with multiplications inside, looking for the integer you were passed in.

 ## Checkpoint 5

 ## Checkpoint 6